 Whatever it is just relax and breathe.
 Yes, I have locked the door on my kids and told them to go away and give mommy some time when they come scratching down the door (which they will I promise!).
 Does this make me a bad mother?
 Hell no, it makes me a mother aware that I need some me time sometimes and that is okay.

-Staying sane whilst raising children is hard.
-I work in a high-pressure job yet after having children I can safely say that my job is a breeze compared to being at home raising my kids.
+Staying sane while raising kids is hard.
+Working and raising children, I can safely say the latter is the hardest.
 But one “I love you mommy” or squishy cuddle (as we call them) from my munchkins makes it all worthwhile.
-After all, we need to make sure we have someone around to look after us when we’re old and wrinkly, god knows we probably won’t be able to do it on our own.
+After all, we need to make sure we have someone around to look after us when we’re old and wrinkly.
+God knows we probably won’t be able to do it on our own.

 Like this article?
 Share the love!